The Start Up Loans Company (SULCo) has issued its 50,000th loan to UK start-ups to help drive the growth of the country’s small businesses.

 The Government-backed scheme has now provided over £345million to start-ups and early-stage businesses across the UK since its inception in 2012.

-The Start Up Loans Company, which merged with the British Business Bank (BBB) earlier this year, provides low-interest finance up to £25,000 at a 6% fixed rate per annum, as well as support and free mentoring to new businesses and those trading for less than two years.
+The Start Up Loans Company, which merged with the British Business Bank (BBB) earlier this year, provides low-interest finance up to £25,000 at a 6% fixed rate per annum, as well as support and free mentoring to new businesses and those trading for less than three years.

 One of the scheme’s first recipients was High Six Media, a video production company based in London launched by twin brothers Nick and Luke Ogden.
 The duo received a £5,000 Start Up Loan which supported the purchase of camera equipment, and now five years on, they produce films for international brands including Mulberry, Red Bull, Nike and Diesel.